Ella Enchanted (film): Plot

-Lucinda appears and Ella begs her to take back her gift.
-Offended, Lucinda insists that she remove the gift herself and unchains her.
-Forced to go back to the castle to fulfill the murder of Char, Ella stumbles into the ball.
+Lucinda appears, and Ella begs her to reverse the spell.
+Offended, Lucinda insists that Ella must do so herself and unchains her.
+Forced to go back to the castle to fulfill Char's murder, Ella stumbles into the ball.
 Char takes her to the hall of mirrors where he proposes.
-As she is about to stab him, she sees her reflection along with a vision from her late mother, and commands herself to no longer be obedient, which frees her from the curse.
+As she is about to stab him, she sees her reflection along with a vision from her late mother, and commands herself to no longer be obedient, freeing her from the curse.
 Char notices the dagger, and Edgar, who was watching in hopes of witnessing the murder, has Ella arrested before she can explain herself.

 Benny reveals Ella is in the dungeon, so Slannen sneaks into the castle along with a band of elves, giants, and ogres, and frees her.
-Benny shows them that Edgar has poisoned Char's crown, intending to kill him at the coronation.
+Benny reveals that Edgar has poisoned Char's crown, intending to kill him at the coronation.
 Ella and the others crash the ceremony and a brawl ensues.

 In the scuffle, Mandy manages to turn Benny human again.
 As Char and Ella fight off the guards, she confesses her love for him and reveals Edgar's plot.
 Edgar's talking snake Heston almost fatally bites Char, which he takes as evidence of his uncle's guilt.
-Edgar attempts to proclaim himself king, foolishly puts on the poisoned crown, and collapses.
+Edgar proclaims himself king, puts on the poisoned crown, and collapses.

-Soon after, Char and Ella are married; and Char toasts to a new era of equality among all citizens of the kingdom.
-Edgar is revealed to still be alive, but disabled and confined to a wheelchair.
+Soon after, Char and Ella are married, and Char toasts to a new era of equality among all citizens of the kingdom.
+Edgar is revealed to still be alive, but disabled and using a wheelchair.
 The cast performs a final dance number of "Don't Go Breaking My Heart" before the newlyweds ride off on their honeymoon.